mmkhitaryan/dpi_bypass_android/readme.md

-I took ToyVPN as template to create IP packet interceptor, which will do packet manipulations to achieve DPI bypass without root access.
+I took ToyVPN as a template to create IP packet interceptor, which will do packet manipulations to achieve DPI bypass without root access.

 The project is blocked because I need to understand how to implement packet interception like (pcapdroid)[https://github.com/emanuele-f/PCAPdroid].
 ```